 Here’s what you need to know about Erin Rodewald:

 Erin is a Los Angeles-based researcher, analyst, and communications strategist.
 Above all, she is a writer.
-Her topics include international religious freedom, foreign policy, American politics, and civil society.
+Her topics include international religious freedom, civil society, community engagement, foreign policy, and American politics.

 Erin’s articles have been published in a variety of online and print outlets.
 These include RealClearPolicy, Washington Times, Christian Post, Daily Caller, Providence Journal, and Philos Project.

 While serving as digital editor for 21Wilberforce, Erin co-authored The 20th Anniversary of the International Religious Freedom Act: A Retrospective.